Sanity Testing – Software Testing

-Sanity Testing is a subset of regression testing.
-Sanity testing is performed to ensure that the code changes that are made are working as properly.
+It is a subset of regression testing.
+Sanity testing is performed to ensure that the code changes that are made are working properly.
 Sanity testing is a stoppage to check whether testing for the build can proceed or not.
-The focus of the team during sanity testing process is to validate the functionality of the application and not detailed testing.
-Sanity testing is generally performed on build where the production deployment is required immediately like a critical bug fix.
+The focus of the team during the sanity testing process is to validate the functionality of the application and not detailed testing.
+Sanity testing is generally performed on a build where the production deployment is required immediately like a critical bug fix.

 Functionality of Sanity Testing:

 - Verification of Integration: To make sure that recent adjustments or bug fixes haven’t negatively impacted the integration of various modules or components, sanity testing may involve an integration check.

 - Verification of Fixed Bugs: Sanity testing follows bug fixes or modifications to make that associated features continue to function appropriately and that reported issues have been satisfactorily resolved.

 - Efficiency of Time and Resources: Sanity testing saves time and aids in resource optimization by rapidly determining whether a build is stable enough for further testing.

 - Check for Regression: Sanity testing may include a rudimentary check for regressions to make sure that current functionalities have not been adversely affected, even if it is not as thorough as regression testing.

 - Repetitive Procedure: It can be carried often frequently to swiftly validate each incremental build, particularly in agile and continuous integration setups.

 In order to comprehend the foundation of sanity testing techniques, we must acquire knowledge of their attributes along with several other components.
 Therefore, the following are some crucial aspects of sanity testing: